crespoxiao/iOSBaseband/README.md

 iOSBaseband
 ===========

-a demo of iOS base base communication ,the device must be jailbreak.
+a demo of iOS baseband communication ,the device must be jailbreak.